Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Creutz ladder model and flat-band localization

-where $a^{(\dagger)}_{j}$ and $b^{(\dagger)}_{j}$ are the fermion annihilation (creation) operators on the upper and lower chains, respectively, and subscript $j$ denotes a unit cell. $n_{a(b),j}$ is the number operator of the particle on the upper (lower) chain. $t_1$ and $t_{0}$ are the intra-chain and inter-chain hopping amplitudes, respectively. $V$ is the intra-chain and inter-chain repulsions, as depicted in Fig.~\ref{Setup} (a). $\mu_{a(b),j}$ is a random disorder chemical potential, which has a uniform distribution, such as $\mu_{a(b),j}\in [-\mu/2,\mu/2]$.
-The model is feasible in recent experiments by using a synthetic dimensional method \cite{synthetic_dim1,synthetic_dim2} or spin-dependent lattice with lattice modulation technique \cite{Kang}.
+where $a^{(\dagger)}_{j}$ and $b^{(\dagger)}_{j}$ are the fermion annihilation (creation) operators on the upper and lower chains, respectively, and subscript $j$ denotes a unit cell. $n_{a(b),j}$ is the number operator of the particle on the upper (lower) chain. $t_1$ and $t_{0}$ are the intra-chain and inter-chain hopping amplitudes, respectively. $V$ is the intra-chain and inter-chain repulsions, as depicted in Fig.~\ref{Setup} (a), which is one of the simplest interactions suitable for the present study as we explain shortly.
+There are two possible ways to implement this type of interactions in real experiments: (I) Method to use electric or magnetic dipole-dipole interactions between atoms \cite{Lahaye, Baier}, (II) To use natural overlap of wannier functions between neighboring sites connected by horizontal and diagonal links induces to this type of interaction.
+The case (I) may induce vertical interactions, but we ignore them in this work.
+We verified that the vertical interactions do not change the subsequent numerical results substantially.
+Obviously, the repulsive $V$-interaction prefers the density-wave configurations in the ladder direction. $\mu_{a(b),j}$ is a random disorder chemical potential, which has a uniform distribution, such as $\mu_{a(b),j}\in [-\mu/2,\mu/2]$, and breaks the chiral symmetry \cite{diss_come}.
+This choice of the disorder plays a significant role in the localization phenomenon in the present model as we explain shortly.

 The energy spectrum of the non-interacting case of $H$ in Eq.~(\ref{Creutz}), with $V=\mu=0$ is given as $E(k)=\pm\sqrt{(2t_1\sin k)^2+(2t_{0}\cos k)^{2}}$, where $k$ is the wave number and the bandwidth is $|2(t_{1}-t_0)|$.
-As shown in Figs.~\ref{Setup} (b) and (c), the band is flat for $t_1=t_0$ with $E(k)=-2t_1$, whereas it is dispersive for $t_{1}\neq t_{0}$.
-The non-interacting case of $H$ in Eq.~(\ref{Creutz}), with $\mu=0$ belongs to the {\rm BDI} or {\rm AIII} class in the topological classification theory \cite{Schnyder,Kitaev}.
-This symmetry affects the spectrum distribution of the system.
+As shown in Figs.~\ref{Setup} (b) and (c), the band is flat for $t_0=t_1$ with $E(k)=\mp 2t_0$, whereas it is dispersive for $t_{0}\neq t_{1}$ \cite{t16t0}.
+The non-interacting case of $H$ in Eq.~(\ref{Creutz}) with $\mu=0$ belongs to the {\rm BDI} class in the topological classification theory \cite{Schnyder,Kitaev,Velasco,Gholizadeh}.
+Hence, the model has chiral, time-reversal and particle-hole symmetries.
 In particular, the chiral symmetry makes the energy spectrum symmetric around zero energy.
-In addition, at the flat-band point, $t_0=t_{1}$, a localized Wannier state exists in the system, whose wavefunction is given by \cite{Takayoshi,Mondaini}
+In addition, at the flat-band point, $t_0=t_{1}$, a localized Wannier state exists in the system, whose wavefunction for the lower spectrum is given by \cite{Takayoshi,Mondaini}

 where $|0\rangle$ is the empty state.
-The state $|\Psi_w\rangle$ spans over two adjacent unit cells, i.e., it is a four-site localized state.
-We will subsequently show that this state is a key ingredient for appearance of a new type of localized states.
+The state $|\Psi_w\rangle_j$ spans over two adjacent unit cells, i.e., it is a four-site localized state, and there are two $|\Psi_w\rangle_j$'s per site.